truckspy/php-openrouter-client/README.md

     - [Function Calling](#function-calling)
 - [Contributing](#-contributing)
 - [License](#-license)

+> Special thanks to [Moe Mizrak](https://github.com/moe-mizrak) for his work on [laravel-openrouter](https://github.com/moe-mizrak/laravel-openrouter).
+This package is a derivative of his work.

 ## Requirements
 This is a low dependency package, but you need to ensure that your environment meets the following requirements: